 AFHE Sr. Grad Speech Contest

 Suggestions for an Effective Speech

 You are writing a 3-5 minute speech about your experiences being homeschooled through high school and how this has affected your life.
 You will be speaking before well over 2,000 people, most of whom are relatives and friends of a fellow graduate.

 What you choose to write about will be the most important decision because it will affect every aspect of your speech.
 Consider first your audience.
-There are parents out there who have sacrificed greatly to reach this point with their child.
-A mother who spent countless hours in research, teaching, driving to activities, instilling good habits, negotiating arguments and modeling her faith because she loved her children and wanted to give them the best education she could obtain for them.
-A father who supported his wife as her sole relief from a 24/7 job and provided for a household on one income in an age where two incomes is standard to maintain a middle-class lifestyle.
-In some way, recognize their efforts and thank them on behalf of all the graduates.
+Take into consideration the parents in the audience who have sacrificed greatly to reach this point with their children.
+Be sure to recognize their efforts and thank them on behalf of all the graduates.

 Have something original to say.
 This is a reflective point in your life and in others' lives listening to you.
 What have you learned about life?
 How will you make your mark on the world?
 Who are people from the past or present who inspire you?
 Is there a historical event that helps you put life in perspective?
-Feel free to share something about the centrality of your faith to your future goals and direction.
-But avoid truisms or trite phrases that reduce the complex world to simple black and white choices.
-Good people can differ on their views of the world so respect that there is some room for liberty of conscience.
+Feel free to share something about the centrality of your faith to your future goals and direction, but keep in mind there will be a diverse audience with varying views.
 Also avoid mentioning specific branches of faith and/or presenting specific political figures or parties.

 Videotape your speech in good light, standing up facing the camera, and looking at the camera.
-This means that you will have to memorize the speech except for a few note cards that you will prepare to glance down at in order to remember your outline and next points.
+Memorize your speech, but feel free to use a few note cards, if needed, to remember your outline and next point.